kylestew/Tempest/README.md

-# Temperature monitoring and control with the ESP8266
+# Temperature monitoring and control with Particle Photon